 Gulp must also be installed locally for your project.
 The global install allows you to execute Gulp commands from the command-line by providing a Command-Line Interface or CLI.
 The local Gulp install is a plug-in to NodeJS and gets access to Gulp plugins via NPM.

 Npm install gulp --save-dev

-If you’re new to NPM then just know that a screen that looks like this is completely normal.
+If you’re new to NPM, then just know that a screen that looks like this is completely normal.